kobolabs/epub-spec/README.md

 Unfortunately, software that exports Fixed Layout ePubs often sets the `rendition:spread` property value to `both`, causing synthetic spreads to appear in both landscape and portrait orientations.
 We strongly recommend verifying the value assigned to the `rendition:spread` property before submitting your ePub, as well as ensuring your Fixed Layout workflow is deliberate when assigning values to this property.

 **Warning**: EPubs using an unsuitable value may be removed from sale until a corrected revision has been distributed.
 For example, if the content is highly detailed (like sheet music, verse, travel guides, or graphic novels), and the `rendition:spread` is set to `both`, the book may fail QA and be removed from sale.

+**Please note:**  If a Fixed Layout epub's xhtml files contain more than a single page (i.e. if they have been hard-coded to display 2-page spreads), be sure to set `rendition:spread` to `none`; synthetic spreads should not be rendered from hard-coded spreads.
+Epubs with hard-coded spreads and a `rendition:spread`  value other than `none`  may fail content QA due to the legibility issues that arise.

 Kobo supports all five available values; `auto`, `landscape`, `none`, `both` and `portrait`.
 For specific recommendations, see the [Common QA Failures](#common-qa-failure-issues) section.